margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Word Associations: chimney, flame, swirl, wisp, stale, smell, vapor, illusion, mirror, haze

 ## Joy ##
-Nothing, no one can rob the joy within to be a giver, shareer, and seer of light.
+Nothing, no one can rob the joy within to be a giver, sharer, and seer of light.
 There's a feeling inside of the gratitude for people at convenience stores, gas stations, and shopping malls.
 The wish is to take another day to appreciate some form of beauty in the ocean, even if its fleeting and the buzz of nasty, angry fears and emotions that come back up.